artefactual/atom-docs/user-manual/administer/settings.rst

-The Identifier mask can be used to manage the creation of unique :term:`archival description` identifier values when creating new descriptins.
+The Identifier mask can be used to manage the creation of unique :term:`archival description` identifier values when creating new descriptions.
 By enabling the identifier mask, all descriptions created through the user interface will be assigned an identifier based on a pre-defined pattern.

 On installation, the identifier mask is **disabled** by default - to change